 Louisiana law allows for the operation of both autonomous vehicles and autonomous truck platoons.
-Legislation passed this year permits driverless vehicles to operate in the state as long as liability insurance of \$2 million is in place and is certified by the state Department of Transportation.
+Legislation passed in 2019 permits driverless vehicles to operate in the state as long as liability insurance of \$2 million is in place and the vehicle is registered with the state Department of Transportation.